web3dopamine/liberty_website/docs/docs/resources/faq.md

 # Frequently Asked Questions

-Find answers to common questions about Liberty Bitcoin.
+Find answers to common questions about Liberty.

 ## General

-### What is Liberty Bitcoin?
+### What is Liberty?

-Liberty Bitcoin is a gas-free EVM-compatible Layer 2 blockchain built on SKALE's BASE infrastructure.
+Liberty is a gas-free EVM-compatible Layer 2 blockchain built on SKALE's BASE infrastructure.
 It offers:
 - Zero gas fees for all transactions
 - Instant finality (< 2 seconds)
 - 1:10 token claim ratio for BTC holders